Krzysztof is a lifelong future tech junkie investigating the latest stories from companies like Apple, Samsung, Google, and Amazon.

 The Choetech Circle Qi Wireless Charging Pad

-The Choetech Circle wants to bring affordability and convenience through it's inexpensive Qi wireless charging pad.
+The Choetech Circle brings affordability and convenience through its inexpensive Qi wireless charging pad.

 If you're unfamiliar with Qi wireless charging (aka inductive charging), then don't worry.

-The only thing you need to know is whether your phone is capable of this charging method, and if it is, then you're half-way there.
+The only thing you need to know is whether your phone is capable of this charging method.
+If it is, then you're half-way there.

 It's extremely simple to understand and all you need is three things to make it work (four if you count the charging pad):